Course Content

 Main

-package com.example; public class Main { // do not change code from below public static void main(String[] args) { String hello = "Hello"; int firstIndex = hello.indexOf("l"); int secondIndex = hello.indexOf("l", firstIndex + 1); System.out.println("Second appearance of the letter 'l' is on index " + secondIndex); } // do not change the code above }
+package com.example; // do not modify the code below this comment public class Main { public static void main(String[] args) { String hello = "Hello"; // find the index of the first appearance of the letter "l" int firstIndex = hello.indexOf("l"); // find the index of the second appearance of the letter "l", starting from the position after the first "l" int secondIndex = hello.indexOf("l", firstIndex + 1); // output the index of the second occurrence of "l" System.out.println("Second appearance of the letter 'l' is on index " + secondIndex); } }

 In the above example, we took a more practical approach.
 We used the location of the first occurrence of the specified letter to search for the second letter starting from the index increased by 1.
 This way, we begin the search from the next index after the index of the first occurrence of the desired letter or set of letters.